 The Corporation normally leases facilities and office equipment under long-term noncancellable lease agreements recorded in accordance with GASB Statement No. 87.
-At June 30, 2023, the Corporation had minimum principal and interest payment requirements in its lessee activity as follows:
+On June 30, 2024, leasing of new equipment was pending but no lease agreement has been signed as of June 30, 2024.